MikeMpapa/CNNs-Speech-Music-Discrimination/README.md

 # CNNs:Speech-Music-Discrimination

 ##Synopsis
 This project describes a new approach to the very traditional problem of Speech-Music Discrimination.
 According to our knowledge, the proposed method, provides state-of-the-art results on the task.
-We employ a Deep Convolutional Neural Network (_CNN_) and we offer a compact framework to perform binary (Speech/Music) classification both in short audio segments and also in whole .wav streams.
+We employ a Deep Convolutional Neural Network (_CNN_) and we offer a compact framework to perform segmentation and binary (Speech/Music) classification.
 Our method is unchained from traditional audio features, which offer inferior results on the task as shown in (--reference to the paper--).
 Instead it exploits the highly invariant features produced by CNNs and opperates on pseudocolored RGB frequency-images, which represent wav segments.

 **We offer a mechanism for:**
  * Audio segmentation using the [PyAudio](https://github.com/tyiannak/pyAudioAnalysis.git) analysis lybrary